tonai/react-per-form/doc/docs/guides/06-controlled-components.md

 # Controlled components

-react-swift-form use uncontrolled components for performance reason but having controlled component can still be useful in some cases:
+react-per-form use uncontrolled components for performance reason but having controlled component can still be useful in some cases:

 - you want to react to each key stroke in a text field (filtering, searching...etc.)
 - you want to have dynamic things depending on form values